ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Installation/Install OSIsoft Adapter for OPC UA using Docker.md

 This topic provides examples of how to create a Docker container with the OPC UA adapter.

-## Create a startup script for the Adapter
+## Create a startup script for the adapter

 1. Using any text editor, create a script similar to the following.

-Use the variation according to your operating system.
+	**Note:** The script varies slightly by processor.

 	### ARM32